connormanning/entwine/doc/usage/configuration.md

 # More

+## S3
+Entwine can read and write S3 backends directly using the REST API from AWS.
+The simplest way to make use of this functionality is to install [awscli](https://aws.amazon.com/cli/) and run `aws configure`, which will write your credentials and configuration information to `~/.aws`, which will be picked up by Entwine.
+Don't forget to set your region if you are not in AWS's default of `us-east-1`.

+If you're using Docker, you'll need to map that directory as a volume.
+Entwine's docker container runs as user `root`, so that mapping is as simple as adding `-v ~/.aws:/root/.aws` to your `docker run` invocation.

+## Issues for HTTP backends
+If failures are occurring when using an HTTP-based backend (which includes S3), verbose output from [Curl](https://curl.haxx.se/) can be useful to see the HTTP error messages.
+Verbose Curl output can be enabled by setting environment variable `CURL_VERBOSE` to `1`.
+For Docker, add `-e "CURL_VERBOSE=1"` to your `docker run` invocation.

 ## Cesium 3D Tiles
 Entwine ships with a [Cesium](https://cesiumjs.org) configuration that will output a [3D Tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles) tileset in addition to the standard Entwine output.
 For detailed instructions and a set of static pages to view tileset output in Cesium, check out the [Entwine/Cesium pages](https://github.com/connormanning/entwine-cesium-pages) repository.

 At this time, some Entwine features are not supported when using the Cesium configuration.
 Continuing a build by adding more files to a previously completed Entwine index is not yet supported, and neither are subset builds.
 Input data for Cesium builds must contain only 8-bit color and intensity values.